GamesBeat Summit 2022 returns with its biggest event for gaming leaders on April 26-28. Reserve your spot here!

 GamesBeat Summit 2022

 Relive the thrill of connecting live with your community at the GamesBeat Summit in-person event on April 26 in Los Angeles, CA, and virtually April 27-28.
 There are 30+ sessions and 500+ participants coming up, so don’t miss this opportunity to expand your network.
 The early bird price ends on March 25.
-Get your pass today!register now
+Get your pass today!

 Those little things include a smart sleep mode that lets you stop playing on a whim.
 When you’re ready to continue, the system will pick up where you left off.
 And all the while, this sleep function barely uses a battery.